mgrubisic/ai_bootcamp_foundations/README.md

 > **Use a personal Google account (`@gmail.com`), not a corporate one.**
 > Managed Google Workspace accounts frequently have Colab or Google AI Studio
-> blocked by an administrator, and that is not something we can usually fix in the duration of the course.
+> blocked by an administrator.

 ### 1. Check that Colab works